spectralDNS/shenfun/docs/source/drivencavity.rst

 And then the unknown component :math:`N_1-2` decides the value at :math:`y=1`, whereas the unknown at :math:`N_1-1` decides the value at :math:`y=-1`.
 Here we only need to add the :math:`N_1-2` component, but for generality this is implemented in shenfun using both additional basis functions.
-We create the basis :math:`D_1^{N_1}(y)=\text{span}\{\mathcal{Y}_l(y)\}_{l=0}^{N_1-1}` as
+We create the space :math:`D_1^{N_1}(y)=\text{span}\{\mathcal{Y}_l(y)\}_{l=0}^{N_1-1}` as

 .. code-block:: python